 Rotator cuff syndrome

-The shoulder blade needs to be positioned and move correctly for the shoulder to function normally.
 The rotator cuff consists of four smaller muscles, which form a series of ‘cuffs’ around the head of the upper arm bone.
 The most important function of the rotator cuff is to stabilize the shoulder joint during movement.
+The shoulder blade needs to be positioned and move correctly for the shoulder to function normally.

 The four muscles of your rotator cuff protrude (jut out) from the shoulder blade, slide under a bone ceiling and attach to your upper arm.
 Different conditions can cause the rotator cuff to be clamped under the bone ceiling, which can result in your tendons becoming pinched.